Save Thousands with Incentives

-As a non-refundable type of tax credit, like a home mortgage interest deduction, eligibility is based on your annual tax liability, and you can’t roll over the credit to subsequent years.
-The total amount of the credit is also based on the battery size of the vehicle, so some plug-in hybrid electrics may only qualify for a partial credit amount.
+- As a non-refundable type of tax credit, like a home mortgage interest deduction, eligibility is based on your annual tax liability, and you can’t roll over the credit to subsequent years.

-For more information, refer to the official IRS website EV tax credit page: https://www.irs.gov/businesses/plug-in-electric-vehicle-credit-irc-30-and-irc-30d.
+For more information, refer to the official IRS website EV tax credit page.
 For definitive information on your federal electric car tax credit eligibility, consult with a qualified tax adviser.

-Local group buy and dealer incentive programs.
-There are additional local incentives that can lower the monthly payment costs even further, sometimes to under $200 a month and with no money down.
-In some cases, combined incentives can mean up to $15,000 off MSRP!
-One of the most popular local programs is Drive Green brought to you by Green Energy Consumer Alliance.
-To learn more about how to take advantage of each of these rebates, incentives and special offers, contact us.
+Additional local incentives can lower monthly payment costs even further, sometimes to under $200 a month and with no money down.
+In some cases, combined incentives can mean thousands off MSRP!

 Find local dealer discount programs for electric vehicles.